aiste-tamo/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-autocomplete.md

 ```
 {% endcode %}

-#### autocompleteQuery parameter as function&#x20;
+#### `autocompleteQuery` parameter as function&#x20;

 In the example above, we supply autocomplete query parameters as an object.
-Additionally, autocompleteQuery parameters can also be supplied as a function.
+Additionally, the `autocompleteQuery` parameter can also be supplied as a function.
 The function flavor can be used for building complex query parameters and provides access to other pre-defined configuration parameters.
-Section below shows an example of autocompleteQuery supplied as a function which  provides the product variationId by accessing the pre-defined variationId() method from the default configuration.
+Section below shows an example of `autocompleteQuery` supplied as a function which  provides the product variation id by accessing the pre-defined `variationId` method from the default configuration.

 {% code title="index.js" %}
 ```javascript